Generalized saturation game: -saturation games

 \begin{lem} We have $[n]_1\leq [n-4]_1$, and $[n]_2\leq \max \{ [n-4]_2, [n-5]_1\}$. \end{lem}

-\begin{proof} Mini as second can create a $P_3$, and then Max has to extend it to $P_4$ to avoid the creation of a triangle.
-Mini then closes it into a $C_4$ and the game is reduced to $[n-4]_1$.
+\begin{proof} Mini as second can create a copy of $P_3$, and then Max has to extend it to a copy of $P_4$ to avoid the creation of a triangle.
+Mini then closes it into a copy of $C_4$ and the game is reduced to $[n-4]_1$.

-If Mini is first she can create a $P_4$ after two moves.
+If Mini is first she can create a copy of $P_4$ after two moves.
 Then if Max closes it into a $C_4$ or claims an isolated edge, Mini responds by doing the other one of those two things reducing the game to $[n-4]_2$.
-If, however, Max extends the $P_4$ into a $P_5$, Mini closes it into a cycle reducing the game to $[n-5]_1$. \end{proof}
+If, however, Max extends the copy of $P_4$ into a $P_5$, Mini closes it into a cycle reducing the game to $[n-5]_1$. \end{proof}

 Putting together the results from Observation~\ref{o:p4-less-than-p3}, Lemma~\ref{l:p4-finite-cases}, Lemma~\ref{l:p4-lower-bd}, Lemma~\ref{l:mini-extends-matching} and Lemma~\ref{l:p4-recursion-mini}, this is what we know about the score of the game.